Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

-This section details the default configurations and security measures built into the Azure Health Data & AI Blueprint outlined to:
+This section details the default configurations and security measures built into the Blueprint outlined to:

 - **INGEST** data raw sources including FHIR data source
 - **STORE**  sensitive information